Is Prime an Energy Drink?

 Is Prime Hydration good for kids?

-Prime Hydration does not contain caffeine and is a safer alternative to Prime Energy for children.
-However, this does not mean that Prime Hydration is good for kids to consume.
-Prime Hydration contains citric acid, a preservative and flavoring agent that is a common ingredient in sports drinks.
+Prime Hydration and Prime UFC 300 do not contain caffeine and are safer alternatives to Prime Energy for children.
+However, this does not mean that they are good for kids to consume.
+They contain citric acid, a preservative and flavoring agent that is a common ingredient in sports drinks.
 Due to its low pH, citric acid can promote tooth erosion.
-Additionally, while sport drinks such as Prime Hydration are often marketed as ways to prevent dehydration and replace sweat-related fluid losses after exercise, these drinks likely offer few benefits over plain drinking water for most individuals, including healthy children and adolescents.
+Additionally, while sports drinks are often marketed as ways to prevent dehydration and replace sweat-related fluid losses after exercise, these drinks likely offer few benefits over plain drinking water for most people, including healthy children and adolescents.

 What should you do if a Prime drink makes you sick?

 If someone develops unexplained or unexpected symptoms after drinking Prime, get guidance from Poison Control immediately.
-Help from Poison Control is available at www.poison.org and by phone at 1-800-222-1222.
+You can get a fast, personalized recommendation online using the webPOISONCONTROL online tool or call 1-800-222-1222.
 Both options are free, confidential, and available 24 hours a day.

 Kelly Johnson-Arbor, MD